Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Hezrou.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/large
 - monster/type/fiend/demon
-statblock: inline
+aliases: ["Hezrou"]
 ---
 # Hezrou
 *Source: Monster Manual p.
-60, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Explorer's Guide to Wildemount, The Wild Beyond the Witchlight, Critical Role: Call of the Netherdeep*
+60. Available in the SRD.*

 Hezrous serve as foot soldiers in the demonic hordes of the Abyss.
 Although physically powerful, they are weak-minded and hezrous can easily be duped into sacrificing themselves by more powerful demons.
 As they press their attacks into the heart of an enemy's forces, their foul stench can sicken even the toughest foes.